mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 - [ ] For the current release and upcoming ones a changelog has to be published, with a link recorded in the `release_notes_url` property of the `plugin.json` manifest.
 - [ ] The plugin has to be out of Beta and be released with at least v1.0.0.
 - [ ] All configuration is accessible via the Mattermost interface.
-- [ ] The plugin ID defined in the manifest must not collide with the ID of an existing plugin in the Plugin Marketplace.
+- [ ] The plugin ID defined in the manifest must not collide with the ID of an existing plugin in the Marketplace.
 It should follow [the documentation's suggested naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).

 **Technical requirements**